wyfo/apischema/docs/data_model.md

 Contrary to Javascript, Python doesn't have an `undefined` equivalent (if we consider `None` to be `null` equivalent).
 But it can be useful to distinguish (especially when thinkinn about HTTP `PATCH` method) between a `null` field and an `undefined`/absent field.

-That's why *Apischema* provides an `Undefined` constant (a single instance of `UndefinedType` class) which can be used as a default value everywhere where this distinction is needed.
+That's why *apischema* provides an `Undefined` constant (a single instance of `UndefinedType` class) which can be used as a default value everywhere where this distinction is needed.
 In fact, default values are used when field are absent, thus a default `Undefined` will *mark* the field as absent.

 Dataclass/`NamedTuple` fields are ignored by serialization when `Undefined`.